News

 Sep 1, 2023

-Artist of the Month is an interview series where Tegnerforbundet each month introduces a member who is represented with artwork in our Sales Department.
+Artist of the Month is an interview series where Tegnerforbundet each month introduces a member who is represented by artwork in our Sales Department.
 With this initiative, we want to give readers an insight into the members' artistic work and highlight the importance of drawing in their work.

 //

-Cecilie Maurud Barstad is a versatile illustrator, writer and artist.
-Whatever project she works on or technique she uses, it is all about careful observations and studies that are conveyed with warmth and presence.
-The fact that she is also a writer is evident in her pictures - she is a unique storyteller.
+Cecilie Maurud Barstad is a versatile illustrator, author and artist.
+Whatever project she is working on or technique she uses, it is all about careful observations and studies that are conveyed with warmth and presence.
+The fact that she is also a writer is evident in her images - she is a unique storyteller.
 Barstad holds a BA in Graphic Design from Central St. Martins and a Master of Management from the Norwegian School of Economics (BI).
 Barstad is one half of the illustration duo Gilles & Cecilie.
 She has founded and runs The Traveling Drawing Club.
 Barstad holds workshops and lectures for institutions such as St. Martins, Winchester School of Art, CASS, Parsons New School and LCC.
 As a graphic designer, she has distinguished herself with Rear Window - Vinduet mot bakgården.
 The book won gold in 2021 at Grafill.
 The text and images in this book depict life outside the window during lock-down and covid.
 Barstad has been a member of Tegnerforbundet for 2 years.
 Cecilie Maurud Barstad lives and works from London.

 TF: Cecilie, can you tell us a bit about your artistic work?